How can I prove an email was actually sent to me?

 Someone claims to have sent you an email message.
 You never got it, as far as you know.
 How can you prove an email was actually sent?
 How can you check?

-As the purported recipient of an email message, the absolute best and simplest way to prove that a message was sent to you is to actually have a copy of that message.
+As the purported recipient of an email message, the absolute best and most straightforward way to prove that a message was sent to you is to have a copy of that message.
 I.e., this could be:

-- A copy in your inbox or other email folder
+- A copy in your inbox or another email folder

 - A copy in your permanent Email Archives

-If you actually have a copy of the message, you are usually not trying to determine if the sender actually sent it.
-If you are, then you need to do a forensic analysis of the email headers (in particular the Received lines, DKIM signatures, etc) and possibly get your and the sender’s email provider involved to corroborate the evidence that you would find in there.
+If you have a copy of the message, you are usually not trying to determine if the sender sent it.
+If you are, you need a forensic analysis of the email headers (particularly the Received lines, DKIM signatures, etc.) and possibly get the sender’s email provider involved to corroborate the evidence.
 How this would be done is beyond the scope of this particular article.
-Instead, we focus on the more common case — you, the recipient, do not have the message that the sender claims that s/he sent to you.
+Instead, we focus on the more common case — you, the recipient, do not have the message the sender claims they sent to you.
 What do you do?